martinbonnin/mbonnin.net/src/content/post/2025-01-22_input_directory_is_a_lie.md

 }
 ```

 `@PathSensitive` tells Gradle how to hash the path of each file.
-It may take 4 values:
+It can take different values:
 * `NONE`: Ignore file paths and directories altogether.
 * `NAME_ONLY`: Consider only the name of files and directories.
 * `RELATIVE`: Use the location of the file related to a hierarchy.